 2. Personalize Your Plan

-or any workout lasting longer than 60 to 90 minutes Cassandra Burke, RDN, a sports dietitian, USAT-certified endurance coach, and NASM-certified personal trainer.
+Fueling for performance starts with understanding your individual nutritional needs, says Cassandra Burke, RDN, a sports dietitian, USAT-certified endurance coach, and NASM-certified personal trainer.
 Ideally, it helps to consult a registered dietitian who specializes in sports performance, she tells Runner’s World.

 “Avoid using your training buddy’s nutrition plan,” she adds.
 “Your body and training demands are unique, so your fueling strategy should be, too.”